 Most SEO experts suggest using at least one photo in every blog post.
 From an aesthetic perspective, it’s a good idea, especially when the photo has something to do with the content.
-Photos and images are especially important for food blogs.
-And, of course, there is that “A picture is worth a thousand words” adage.
+Photos and images are especially important for storytelling.
+Remember that “A picture is worth a thousand words” adage?

 Today I want to discuss using photos and images found online and photo/image copyright laws.
 I will not talk about using images from a brand’s website.
 The focus is on images and photos found by searching the internet and finding an online photo suitable for your needs.

 What is Copyright?
 Copyright is protection created by the US Constitution that gives virtually every author the exclusive right to use or reproduce their work.
 This is a United States federal law and, therefore, uniform across all states.
 And, as the US Government has signed on to a variety of international copyright agreements protection is essentially worldwide.
 This makes photo copyright laws very broadly applicable to online content creators.